Technical Notes

 Foreign Direct Investment Indicators

 Foreign direct investment (FDI) refers to the category of international investment that reflects the objective of a resident entity in one economy obtaining a lasting interest in an enterprise resident in another economy.
 A 10 percent ownership of control qualifies as direct investment.
-Some countries may allow for subjective qualifications, but most foreign direct investment enterprises are branches or subsidiaries that are wholly or majority owned by the nonresident, and borderline cases are likely to be few.
+Some economies may allow for subjective qualifications, but most foreign direct investment enterprises are branches or subsidiaries that are wholly or majority owned by the nonresident, and borderline cases are likely to be few.
 Components of direct investment capital transactions are recorded primarily on a directional basis (i.e., resident investment abroad, nonresident investment in the recording economy).
 Subcomponents of direct investment are equity capital, reinvested earnings, and other capital related to intercompany debt.
 FDI flows with a negative sign indicate that at least one of the three subcomponents is negative and not offset by positive amounts of the remaining components.
 These are instances of reverse investment or disinvestment.
 Inward FDI stock in the reporting economy is the value of capital and reserves (including retained profits) attributable to a parent enterprise resident in a different economy, plus the net indebtedness of affiliates to the parent enterprise.
 In concept, market price is the basis for the valuation of flows and stocks, but in practice, book value or historical cost is used, reflecting prices at the time when the investment was made.
-The standard for reporting FDI is the Balance of Payments (BOP) Manual 5th edition.
+The standard for reporting FDI is the Balance of Payments (BOP) Manual 5th edition and 6th edition starting 2014.
 Please refer also to the UNCTAD website for FDI definitions, sources, methods, and practices.

 Money and Finance Indicators

 Note: Annual rates are computed as the average of daily rates.
 Data for bond, lending and money market rates; and stock market returns are sourced from Bloomberg.
+Download data availability matrix.

-Bond Market Rates
+• Bond Market Rates

 Lending Market Rates